 - apply copyright and intellectual property law as related to the music industry;

 - develop effective promotion and marketing mechanisms for monetizing music;

 - communicate effectively within business environments (musically, orally, and in writing);

 - apply contemporary business practices to corporate and entrepreneurial environments;

 - assess financial and economic considerations in the commerce of music;

 - integrate, employ, and forecast technological applications as they appear in business environments; and

 - synthesize and apply leadership models, and the ethical considerations upon which they are founded.

-Students interested in this major must have a grade point average (GPA) of 2.0 from first semester of study in the bachelor of music degree program and follow the regular declaration of major procedure as outlined in the Registration Manual.
+Students interested in this major must have a grade point average (GPA) of 2.0 from first semester of study in the bachelor of music degree program.

 Core courses for all music business majors: